 There’s also a maddening amount of value in frequently refreshing the app.
 During a busy holiday visit, we found that both Big Thunder Mountain Railroad and Space Mountain had Genie+ return times for more than four hours later in the day.
 But after persistently refreshing the app, we lucked out and found return times for each only about a half hour later.
 Is constantly staring at a smartphone app the best way to spend a day at Disneyland?
 Absolutely not.
 But might it squeeze more value out of your ticket?
 Absolutely—albeit at the expense of some extra battery drain (see tip #3).

 Whether or not each of these extra expenses is worth it depends on your personal preference and budget.
 You could always get in the standby lines for Rise or Racers right at opening or just before closing for a somewhat more bearable wait.
 As for Genie+, on all but the quietest days (an increasing rarity) you’ll simply get on way more rides if you can stomach the extra cost.

-Pro tip: Struck out with passes for the major thrill rides?
+Pro tip: Struck out with Lightning Lane reservations for the major thrill rides?
 Consider using the single rider line if you’re okay being split up from your group.
-On Radiator Springs Racers especially, this can sometimes knock the line down from over a two-hour wait to less than 30 minutes.
+On Radiator Springs Racers especially, this can sometimes knock the line down from over a two-hour wait to about 30 minutes.
 Check out Disneyland’s site for a full list of single rider attractions.